Ujjal-Baniya/TelegramBot-myHomie/README.md

 - #### Clone this Repo
 - #### Assign token vairable in myHomie.py with your Access Token.
 - #### Change quieres and replies with your own ideas.
-- #### Assign google ID and password to "updatefrom" function and update entries.ID and url according to your requirement.
+- #### Assign google ID and password to "updatefrom" function and update values in get_details function according to your requirement.
 - #### Deploy it in Online Host. 💀
 ## Congratulation You Have yourHomie now 👽